 Uncertainties also arise from lack of knowledge about potential climate feedbacks--that is, processes that occur in response to global warming that either augment or diminish the effect in complex and interacting ways.
 For example, at warmer temperatures, the atmosphere can hold more water vapor, which is a powerful greenhouse gas, and this will magnify warming.
 On the other hand, some portion of the additional water vapor could form into clouds, which can, depending on their size, shape, and distance from the Earth's surface, reflect solar radiation and either amplify or offset some of the warming.
-The role of ice and snow in climate systems has not yet been quantified, and it is not clear whether it will prove to be an additional feedback.
-Warming in the polar regions will likely melt some portion of the polar ice caps, reducing the extent of land and ocean covered by them.
-Ice and snow are more reflective than either land or water; reducing the amount of ice and snow will allow both land and sea to absorb more heat= In addition, sea ice tends to insulate the ocean; when the ice is not present the ocean may release heat to the atmosphere more readily.
-Both processes could add to the warming cycle, so that as the atmosphere becomes warmer, it triggers various additional processes that will make it warmer still (66).
+The role of ice and snow in climate systems has not yet been quantified, and it is not dear whether it will prove to be an additional feedback.
+Warming in the polar regions will likely melt sores portion of the polar ice caps, reducing the extent of land and wean covered by them.
+Ice and snow are more reflective than either land or water; redwing the amount of ice and snow will allow both land and seato absorb more heat.
+In addition, sea ice tends to insulate the ocean; when the ice is not present, the ocean may release heat to the atmosphere more readily.
+Both processes could add to the warming cycle, so that as the atmosphere becomes warmer, it triggers various additional processes that will make it warmer still (88).

 Other feedbacks may, however, counteract warming.
-For example, some scientists point out that vegetation may grow better in an atmosphere with higher concentrations of CO2Increased plant growth could allow plants to take up more carbon from the atmosphere, potentially acting as a brake to greenhouse warming (61).
+For example, some scientists point out that vegetation may grow better in an atmosphere with higher concentrations of CO2.
+Increased plant growth could allow plants to take up mom carbon from the atmosphere, potentially acting as a brake to greenhouse warming (61).

 Despite the uncertainties attached to climate change predictions, there are many areas of agreement on the global, and even some regional, outlines of change.
 The effects on ecosystems and natural resources are more uncertain.
-Even if models could now generate accurate regional and local climate predictions, scientists do not yet have the theoretical knowledge to predict with confidence how ecosystems will react to the predicted climate changes-and how ecosystem response will translate into impacts on natural resources and on the people who depend on them.
-And they are further still from being able to forecast how or whether systems could adapt
+Even if models could now generate accurate regional and local climate predictions, scientists do not yet have the theoretical knowledge to predict with confidence how ecosystems will react to the predicted climate changes--and how ecosystem response will translate into impacts on natural resources and on the people who depend on then And they are further still from being able to forecast how or whether systems could adapt.

-3 The California Department of Water Resources has estimated, for example, that if average temperatures warm by5'F (3 'C), winter snowmelt runoff would increase, but the average April-July runoff would be reduced by about 30percent (M. Roos, Chief Hydrologist, California Department of Water Resources, personal communication, 1992).
+The California Department of Water Resources has estimated, for example, that if average temperatures warm by5°F (3°C), winter snowmelt runoff would increase, but the average April-July runoff would be reduced by about 30 percent (M. Roos, Chief Hydrologist, California Department of Water Resources, personal communication, 1992).

-SOURCES: Intergovernmental Panei on Climate Change (IPCC), World Meteorological Organization, and UnitedNations Environment Program, C//mate Change: The IPCC Scientific Assessment, report prepared for IPCC by Working Group 1, J.T.
-Houghton, G.J.
-Jenkins, and J.J.
+SOURCES: Intergovernmental Panel on Climate Change (IPCC), World Meteorological Organization, and United Nations Environment Program, Climate Change: The IPPC Scientific Assessment report prepared for IPCC by Working Group I, J.T.
 Ephraums (eds.)
-(Cambridge, England: Cambridge University Press, 1990); Intergovernmental Panel on Climate Change World Meteorological Organization, and Unite(Nations Environment Program, Climate Change 1992: The Supplementary Report to the IPCC Scientific Assessment, report prepared for IPCC by Working Group 1, J.T.
+(Cambridge, England: Cambridge University Press, 1990); Intergovernmental Panel on Climate Change, World Meteorological Organization, and United Nations Environment Program, Climate Change 1992: The Supplementary Report to the IPCC Scientific Assessment, report prepared for IPCC by Working Group i, J.T.
 Houghton, B.A.
 Callander, and S.K.
-Vamey (eds.)
-(Cambridge, England: Cambridge University Press, 1992); U.S. Congress, Office of Technology Assessment (OTA), Changing by Degrees: Steps to Reduce Greenhouse Gases, OTA-O-42 (Washington, DC: U.S. Government Printing Office, February 1991).
+Varney (eds.)
+(Cambridge, England: Cambridge University Press, 1902); U.S. Congress, Office of Technology Assessment (OTA), Changing by Degrees: Steps to Reduce Greenhouse Gases, OTA-O-42 (Washington, DC: U.S. Government Printing Office, February 19S1).